 We have five different Sunday School classes & groups that meet 9:15 – 10:15 AM

 Raising young kids can be a daunting task, but we needn’t do it alone.
 Come join us as we share our experiences and try to learn how God’s wisdom can help us raise compassionate, respectful children while also taking care of ourselves.
 We know it is often difficult to make it to church with little ones, but we promise never to hand out tardy slips!
-Our first book study will be on Wendy Mogul’s “The Blessing of a Skinned Knee”.
+We are currently studying the book of James using a guide written by N.T.
+Wright.

 Weekday Bible Studies and Groups for Adults

 Mothers of PreSchoolers, Monthly, Mondays.
 It is a gathering of local mothers who support, encourage and have fun together and serve others in the community through mission focused partnerships and the SPSP Service Forum.
 For more information, contact Dorothy Norris at Norris.email@example.com.